studioIngrid/Login-System/README.md

 # Login System

-Owner of the code is [phptutorial.net](https://www.phptutorial.net/).
+This code is taken from [phptutorial.net](https://www.phptutorial.net/).

 On this repository the code is just compiled to one structure.\
 Also there is fixed some flaws.